-Express gratitude: As a candidate for a C-level or other executive position, you know time and effort was spent during the recruiting process for the job you did not get.
+As a candidate for a C-level or other executive position, you know time and effort were spent during the recruiting process for the job you did not get.
 Pick up the telephone and call your contact within the company to express your gratitude and cement the contact.
-Send a note of thanks, and include a news or other interesting item to create a level of connection outside the missed job opportunity.
+Send a note of thanks, and include a news item or other interesting piece to create a level of connection outside the missed job opportunity.
 Reframe the experience as an opportunity to expand your network, rather than diminish it.

-Obtain an assessment: At the executive level, you may be working with a recruiter or coach.
+At the executive level, you may be working with a recruiter or coach.
 If realistic feedback on why the job was not offered is unavailable, conduct an honest evaluation of your job search plan.
-Assessment of the end stage of the recruitment process differs from concern over resume style.
+Assessment of the end-stage of the recruitment process differs from concern over resume style.
 Focus honestly on why you feel the job got away from you.

-Ask for help: Research indicates many people fear asking for help outside their tried-and-true circle of friends and associates.
+Research indicates many people fear to ask for help outside their tried-and-true circle of friends and associates.
 Reluctance to seek support, advice, and ideas outside a known network enforces homogeneity and reduces the likelihood of a novel outcome.
 Do your research, and locate a contact that could be an interesting informational interview.
 Reach out to an expert in your field, and ask for ideas and suggestions.
 Do not limit yourself to your known universe—create a new one.

 Written by Lisa Rangel, Executive Resume Writer